Marching Illini: Three-In-One

 The musical portion of the Three-In-One consists of three distinct Illinois pieces: “Pride of the Illini,” “March of the Illini,” and “Hail to the Orange.”
 “Pride of the Illini,” written by Karl King with words by Ray Dvorak expressly for the Illinois Bands, was published in 1928.
 Harry Alford’s “March of the Illini” was also published in 1928, but was used during Chief Illinwek’s performance from the beginning in 1926. ″Hail to the Orange″ was written by Harold V. Hill with words by Howard R. Green in 1910.
 The three pieces were eventually combined into a medley and given the title, “Three-In-One.”
 The “Three-In-One” drill and music are an important part of the University’s heritage.

 Chief Illiniwek was retired by the University of Illinois in 2007.
 The Chief last danced to the Three in One on February 21, 2007 at a men's basketball game.
 However, the Marching Illini continues to perform the Three in One at halftime of football games.

 Recently, there have been calls to remove the music of the Three in One completely from performances.
 Stephen Kaufman, a professor at the University of Illinois and a longtime opponent of Chief Illiniwek, brought the issue up at a faculty meeting in October 2015.
 He asked Interim Chancellor Barbara Wilson to take action and stop the Marching Illini from performing the Three in One at future events because of its link to Chief Illiniwek.
 Kaufman also threatened to approach the NCAA about the situation if no further action was taken.
 Wilson refused to take action on the matter.

-Revised Entrance #3 and Patriotic Medley

-"Revised Entrance #3", originally based on the ″Governor′s March″ (1935) by Col. Armin F. Hand, the pregame opener and calling card of the Marching Illini, combines an opening fanfare with a march version of the Illinois state song.
-The band moves into dual U of I logos, and then transform into four arcs – two arcs facing each sideline.
-Sousaphones and percussion are centered between the arches, while the auxiliaries flank both sides of the band.
-“Patriotic Medley” follows, and the winds adjust to an outline of the United States, while the percussion form the state of Illinois with one cymbal player strategically placed in Champaign.
-At the climatic point of “God Bless America,” a dramatic high chair 4-count turn to the home stands accompanies a downward cascade in the music, and the crowd invariably applauds.
-After a short mark-time, the formation changes to a large rectangle.
-During “Battle Hymn of the Republic,” the rectangle compresses into a circle, pentagon, and finally a star, where the band halts and finishes the medley with the closing phrases of “America The Beautiful.”